-Georgia is at the center of the largest and fastest-growing region in the U.S. Georgia's workforce of more than 6 million is consistently refreshed by the growing number of people who move here along with the 90,000 graduates from 80 colleges, technical colleges and universities across the state.
+GC: Georgia is at the center of the largest and fastest-growing region in the U.S. Georgia's workforce of more than 6 million is consistently refreshed by the growing number of people who move here along with the 90,000 graduates from 80 colleges, technical colleges and universities across the state.
 Our beautiful state offers a culture of collaboration, which fuels the growth of Georgia's diverse economy.
-It is reflected in the state's pro-business framework, cutting edge research centers and organizations such as Quick Start, which consistently ranks as the top workforce development program in the nation.
+It is reflected in the state's pro-business framework, research centers and organizations such as Quick Start, which consistently ranks as the top workforce development program in the nation.
 From the growing economy, numerous job opportunities and great education options, Georgia is a wonderful place to call home.

 What Georgia schools would you recommend?

-Any of the 22 colleges within the Technical College System of Georgia (TCSG) offer a quality education that is both flexible and affordable for any student.
+GC: Any of the 22 colleges within the Technical College System of Georgia (TCSG) offer a quality education that is both flexible and affordable for any student.
 With 85 campus locations and 600 programs to choose from, TCSG offers technical education within 30 miles of every Georgia citizen.
 Many programs, such as nursing and health sciences, commercial truck driving and welding are offered at a majority of the colleges.
 Others, such as cyberforensics, motorsports technology and film production, are offered at just a few.
 We recommend a student explore the options available.
-If it's a program within 10 strategic industries, tuition will be free.
+If it's a program within 10 strategic industries, tuition could be free.
 Otherwise, courses are an affordable $89 per credit hour.
 And in 2015, dual enrollment options have been vastly expanded and made more accessible to Georgia high school students wishing to get a jump on college by taking college courses.

 How do students in Georgia benefit from technical and vocational education?

-Studies show that a technical college education increases an individual's earning power and gives them more job opportunities.
+GC: Studies show that a technical college education increases an individual's earning power and gives them more job opportunities.
 Some technical careers, such as underwater welding, banking & finance, and game development offer salaries from $50,000 to more than $100,000.
 Not only does a technical college education bring greater financial rewards, it brings a greater quality of life and can lead to an enhanced sense of self-worth.
 Over and over again, we hear students and graduates talk about how acquiring a technical college education has changed their life.
 That's the greatest benefit and reward there is!

 Gretchen Corbin is a Commissioner of the Technical College System of Georgia.